Neha Dixit: Books

 In 2016, Neha was one of the first Indian journalists to use a graphic format for reportage.
 She contributed a story "The Girl Not from Madras" to the comic book anthology 'First Hand: Graphic Non-fiction from India', about the exploitation of women in India.

-She contributed a chapter on Sexual violence during sectarian violence in India to 'Breaching the Citadel, an anthology of sexual violence in South Asia 2016 by Zubaan Books.
+She contributed a chapter on sexual violence during sectarian violence in India to 'Breaching the Citadel', an anthology of sexual violence in South Asia 2016 by Zubaan Books.

-She wrote the piece, 'Outcast[e]/Outlawed: The Bandit Queen (1996)' for the book ‘Bad’ Women of Bombay Films: Studies in Desire and Anxiety published by Palgrave Macmillan.
-Details the history of desire and anxiety underlying the cinematic representation of the modern Indian woman.
+She wrote the piece, 'Outcast[e]/Outlawed: The Bandit Queen (1996)' for the book "‘Bad’ Women of Bombay Films: Studies in Desire and Anxiety" published by Palgrave Macmillan.
+Her piece details the history of desire and anxiety underlying the cinematic representation of the modern Indian woman.

 The Many Lives of Syeda X: The Story of an Unknown Indian

-On August 14, 2024, Dixit's first non-fiction book, 'The Many Lives of Syeda X: The Story of an Unknown Indian' published by Juggernaut Books was launched in Delhi.
+On 14 August 2024, Dixit's first non-fiction book, 'The Many Lives of Syeda X: The Story of an Unknown Indian' published by Juggernaut Books was launched in Delhi.
 The book looks at the last three decades of Indian socio-political and economic turmoil through the eyes of an urban poor, migrant, working-class woman and her family.

 The book was published in UK, Ireland, Australia and other commonwealth countries on May 1, 2025 by Footnote Press, an imprint of Bonnier Books.

+It has been translated now in four languages: Hindi, Telugu, Malayalam and Marathi.

+The book was selected as the Book of the Year 2024 by The Hindu and the Deccan Herald.
+It won the 2025 Ramnath Goenka Sahitya Samman award and 2025 Kalinga Literary Best Debut Award for this book.
+The book also received an Honorable Mention by the CG Moore Prize for Human Rights Writing in 2026.

+‘Neha Dixit is awarded the Ramnath Goenka Sahithya Samman for Best Debut for The Many Lives of Syeda X: The Story fan Unknown Indian, a work of grave moral attention and disciplined reportage.
+Through the life of an unnamed woman, Dixit traces the quiet yet enduring fortes of gender, poverty and institutional power that govern contemporary Indian existence.